 Focus on powerful stories that resonate with prospects’ wants and needs.

-Testimonials need to plot the journey from the problem the client was having, to the day they found your brand and show the prospect how your product or service solved their biggest pain point.
+Your Testimonial strategy needs to plot the journey from the problem the client was having, to the day they found your brand and show the prospect how your product or service solved their biggest pain point.

-Customers to Approach
+A Testimonial Strategy – Which Customers to Approach

 Quality testimonials tell stories that target the prospects that you want to sell to need to hear in order to make their decision.
 Be specific, make sure you only use testimonials that speak about what you want to offer.
 If a client offers a long testimonial about how great you are and one-sentence packs the most punch remove the rest.
 As you are doing your day to day work, look for positive responses from your clients.
 When they praise you in any way ask the magic question, “Thanks so much for your feedback, is it ok if I use this to help our new clients understand what we do?”

 Customers that you want to target for testimonials – They share the same problems as the prospects you are trying to reach.